 Money also facilitates economic development by means of foreign exchange, foreign capital and skills are being imported, thereby assisting the development process of the under-developed.

 BALANCE OF PAYMENT DIS-EQUILIBRIUM

-Definition: Balance of payment disequilibrium may be defined as a situation which occurs when total receipts of a country on the combined current and capital account are not equal to the payments.
-In other words, a balance of payment disequilibrium occurs when total receipts are not equal to total payments of a country.
+Definition: Balance of payment disequilibrium may be defined as a situation which occurs when the total receipts of a country on the combined current and capital account are not equal to the payments.
+In other words, a balance of payment disequilibrium occurs when total receipts are not equal to the total payments of a country.

 Types of Balance Payment Disequilibrium

 Definition: There is a balance of payments surplus whose total receipts from all other countries exceed the total payments to other countries during a given trading period.
 This situation gives rise to what is referred to as a favourable balance of payments.
 The reporting country in this case is financially strong in its international trade transactions.